Nishadayalan/AOA-Java-M11/EX NO 1B - Power of 2.md

 4. Return true if the condition holds; otherwise, false.

-5.Print the result indicating whether the given number is a power of two.
+5. Print the result indicating whether the given number is a power of two.

 ## Program:
 ```